11ty/11ty-website/src/docs/getting-started.md

 ## <span class="numberflag"><span class="sr-only">Step</span> 3</span> Run Eleventy

-We can use npx to run our local project version’s version of Eleventy.
+We can use npx to run our local project version’s of Eleventy.
 Let’s make sure our installation went okay and try to run Eleventy:

 {% codewithprompt "eleventysample", "first" %}
 npx @11ty/eleventy